 0.000000 Elapsed time: 8193 milliseconds

 which indicates well under 1ms per sample/reading, and that missing results in a 'safe' zero reading rather than (say) a hang.

 A very small amount of code should be able to capture the two voltages and make them available to a script just like the k8055 script, though I may take the opportunity to radically revise how that works.

-One possible disadvantage of this MCP3202-based ciruit is that it measures relative to the supply voltage which might easily wobble +/-10% without harm, whereas I need to measure typically a 0.1V change in ~12V, or <1%.
-So I may have to switch to a different ADC card with a built-in reference, though even there noise/drops in the ground connection will interfere with accurate results.
+One possible disadvantage of this MCP3202-based circuit is that it measures relative to the supply voltage which might easily wobble +/-10% without harm.
+Whereas I need to measure typically a 0.1V change in ~12V, or <1%.
+So I may have to switch to a different ADC card with a built-in reference.
+Though even there, noise/drops in the ground connection would impact accuracy.

 I have installed

 /etc/fail2ban/jail.conf and I've added some local overrides in the

 jail.local file, eg like (but not these exact values):